braice/MuMuDVB/doc/README.txt

 Activate HTTP unicast
 ~~~~~~~~~~~~~~~~~~~~~

-To enable HTTP unicast you have to set the option `ip_http`.
-This option will set the ip adress on which you want to listen for incoming connections.
-If you want to listen on all your interfaces, put `0.0.0.0`.
+To enable HTTP unicast you have to set the option `unicast`.
+By default MuMuDVB will listen on all your interfaces for incoming connections.

 You can also define the listening port using `port_http`.
 If the port is not defined, the default port will be 4242.